gregle/TwitchBot/README.md

 ### MISC
 	!bot
-	\\returns: My purpose is unknown.
+	//returns: My purpose is unknown.

 Describes the bot origin

 	!firstSeen
-	\\returns: gregle was first seen on Sun Aug 21 2016
+	//returns: gregle was first seen on Sun Aug 21 2016

 Returns when the user was first seen in chat

 	!parrot {phrase}
-	\\returns: {phrase}
+	//returns: {phrase}

 The bot echos word for word the message it was sent

 	!uptime
-	\\returns: gregle has been live for 2 Hours 48 Minutes 9 Seconds
+	//returns: gregle has been live for 2 Hours 48 Minutes 9 Seconds

 Returns the current uptime of the stream

+	//(mods/streamers only)
+	!toptrolls
+	//returns: {list of the 5 users with the most timeouts}

+Returns a list of the 5 users who have received the most timeouts